Safe Exercises For Hypertension

 What exercises combat high blood pressure?

-- Cardiovascular exercises: Brisk walking, rowing, jogging, jumping rope and water aerobics are just a few exercises that can help control hypertension and strengthen the heart.
+- Cardiovascular exercises: Brisk walking, rowing, jogging, jumping rope, and water aerobics are just a few exercises that can help control hypertension and strengthen the heart.

 - Strength training: Lifting weights can help build muscle and burn calories.
 Heavy weights are not necessary.
 Light weights can get the job done.

 - Yoga: Stretching is an excellent way to relax the body and joints.
+Try yoga poses to lower blood pressure.

 - Exercise 3-5 days per week.

 - Begin by warming up for 5 minutes to prepare the body for your workout.
+Try some of our favorite warm-up exercises.

 - Ease into your workout to gradually work the heart.